 Price: About $30

-This small insulated thermos is perfect for pasta, soup, oatmeal, pizza rolls, rice and beans, and more.
-I know everyone always thinks thermoses are just for soup, but I’ve actually never once used it for soup!
-It’s a good size for toddlers (you may not need to fill it all the way for littler ones), and it’s super durable.
+This small insulated thermos is perfect for pasta, soup, oatmeal for kids, pizza roll recipes, rice and beans, and more.
+I know everyone always thinks thermoses are just for soup, but I’ve actually never used it for soup!
+It’s a good size for toddlers (you may not need to fill it all the way for littler ones), and it’s super durable toddler lunch box option.

-Best for: Packing occasional hot lunches, being able to pack a larger portion of the main hot (or cold) food.
+Best for: Packing occasional hot lunches for kids, being able to pack a larger portion of the main hot (or cold) food.

 Price: About $25